noodldocs/noodldocs.github.io/nodes/data/variable.md

 **Set**
 A signal input, when received it will store the current value on the **Value** input in the variable and all other **Variable** nodes will receive the stored value.

+**Fetch**
+Normally the value output of the node is updated once the **Name** input is set and if there is a change in the data from somewhere in the graph.
+But if this signal has a connection it will wait until it gets a signal on fetch before it updates.

 ## OUTPUTS

 **Value**